AurelienVALENTIN/OMERO_walkthrough/README.md

 ## 2- Practice with this repository
-Feel free to download all the Python codes ***and the example data*** and try to reproduce what is shown in the video ***(link)***.
+Feel free to download [all the Python codes](Files/) and [the example dataset](Dataset/) and try to reproduce what is shown in the demo video ***(link)***.
 Note that in each file, you will find a Link section at the end to have further information about the code used.

+Here are some details about the python files:
 1. [**Create a project and datasets**](Files/1_Create_project_and_datasets.py): To start, create a place to save your data.
-In OMERO, images are always stored in datasets, and datasets are always stored in projects.
+In OMERO, images are always stored in datasets, and datasets can be stored in projects.
 2. [**Import images**](Files/2_Image_import.py): Next, import your images using the CLI (Command Line Interface).
 There are several ways to import images, the classical way will copy-paste everything (which is not interesting for large datasets).
 Here, we use the so called "In-place" import to just create a link to the original file.
 3. [**Metadata import**](Files/3_Metadata_import.py): Each image has some relative information that can be stored in a .csv file.
-Here we associate all these metadata with each image as Key:Value pairs such as Year:2020.
+Here we associate all these metadata with each image as Key:Value pairs (e.g. Year:2020).
-4. [**Queries**](Files/4_Queries.py): We can use the metadata to search for specific images and keep the result.
+4. [**Queries**](Files/4_Queries.py): We can use the metadata to search for specific images and save the result.
 5. [**OMERO.script**](Files/Threshold_script.py): It is possible to combine all the codes to create a script that can be imported into OMERO.insight to perform any image processing you want (here, an RGB threshold was chosen) on a specific set of images from a query.

 ## 3- Annexes